 Straight out of the box, the Transitions comes fully assembled, with protective plastic over the cupholders.
 The manual, registration card, and shoulder belt guide for use in no back booster mode, is right on the front of the seat.
 Always remember to send in your registration card that comes with the seat.
 This registration card allows the manufacturer to contact you, should a recall occur.

 Installation and Use

 The seat belt installation for the Evolve is easy and straight forward.
 The belt path for using the seat in harness mode is wide and easily accessible.
 Having a wide belt path is beneficial, as it makes it easier to thread the seat belt and tighten it.

 The top tether comes attached to the tether storage hook on the back of the seat.
 It is important to always use the top tether.
 The top tether on the Evolve is easy to clip onto the tether anchor, and easy to tighten and adjust.
 The lower anchors on the seat feature what Evenflo calls “quick connectors.”
 These are different from standard lower anchor connectors and easier to use.
 Standard lower anchor connectors are clip style, which require you to hook around the lower anchor of the vehicle.
 The quick connectors are the push on style.
 There are arrows on the connectors that need to point.
 These quick connectors also feature a red tab to pull on to release.
-The weight limit for the lower anchors on the seat is 45lbs.
-Once your child reaches 45lbs in harness mode, the seat must be installed with the seatbelt.
+The weight limit for the lower anchors on the seat is 45 pounds.
+Once your child weighs 45 pounds, the Transitions must be installed with the seatbelt in harnessed mode.
 The seat features handy storage spots for both the tether anchor and the lower anchors.
-If you are using the seat for a child less than 40lbs, you MUST use the recline stand on the bottom of the seat.
+If you are using the seat for a child who weighs less than 40 pounds, you MUST use the recline stand on the bottom of the seat.